When sending a message to multiple users, Outlook reports “too many recipients” and the message is never received by the people I sent it to.

 Outlook itself doesn’t hold a limit for the amount of addresses that you can send to within a single email.
 ISPs or corporate mail administrators usually have one of the following limits set or a combination of them;

-- amount of recipients for a single email
+- number of recipients for a single email

-- amount of emails that you can send in an hour
+- number of emails that you can send in an hour

-- amount of emails that you can send in a day
+- number of emails that you can send in a day

 These limits are set to protect their mail server from excessive use or even abuse by spammers.
 You’ll have to contact your ISP or corporate mail administrator to find out which exact email policies they have in place.